magisterbrown/crosswordgenerator/README.md

 # CrosswordGenerator
-Crossword Generator is a programm that allows to generate crosswords from custom dictionaries and solve them.
+Crossword Generator is a programm that allows to generate crosswords from custom word sets and solve them.<br/>
+At preinstalled word sets dictionarry meanings are used as a questions.
 # Usage
 CLI structure: `main.py [-h] [-a ] [-r] [-g]`